SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/drivers/options.en.md

 ]
 ---

-In order to create a new session by Selenium WebDriver, the local end should provide the basic capabilities to the remote end.
-The remote end uses the same set of capabilities to create a session and describes the current session features.

-WebDriver provides capabilities that each remote end will/should support the implementation.
-The following capabilities are supported by WebDriver:
+In Selenium 3, capabilities were defined in a session by using Desired Capabilities classes.
+As of Selenium 4, you must use the browser options classes.
+For remote driver sessions, a browser options instance is required as it determines which browser will be used.

+These options are described in the w3c specification for [Capabilities](https://w3c.github.io/webdriver/#capabilities).

+Each browser has [custom options]() that may be defined in addition to the ones defined in the specification.

 ## browserName